prisms-center/Fatigue/README.md

 # PRISMS-Fatigue

 <B>Code repository:</B> https://github.com/prisms-center/Fatigue<br>
-<B>Code documentation:</B> Coming soon! <br>
+<B>Code documentation:</B> https://github.com/prisms-center/Fatigue/tree/main/docs <br>
 <B>Tutorial Videos:</B> https://www.youtube.com/playlist?list=PL4yBCojM4Swo3CvlA57syFrzk3p1mugP5 <br>

 <B>What is PRISMS-Fatigue?</B>

   PRISMS-Fatigue is an open source fatigue analysis tool for polycrystalline metals and alloys.
-It uses PRISMS-Plasticity as the crystal plasticity finite elementh method (CPFEM) engine to simulate micromechanical microstructure response.
+It uses PRISMS-Plasticity as the crystal plasticity finite element method (CPFEM) engine to simulate micromechanical microstructure response.

   This code is a collaborative effort between the University of Michigan's PRISMS Center and the David L. McDowell Research Group at the Georgia Institute of Technology (GT).
-GT's digital microstructure workflows developed in Python are integrated with PRISMS-Plasticity to investigate the fatigue crack formation driving force.
+GT's digital microstructure workflows developed in Python are integrated with PRISMS-Plasticity to investigate the fatigue response of polycrystalline metals and alloys.

 <B>Installation and documentation:</B> Please refer to the installation manual in the <B>docs</B> folder.